careport/file-formats/patient-roster.md

 - The roster name is just a short, descriptive string that identifies the roster, e.g., "ACO" or "northeast."
 It should contain only letters and numbers.
 - The reporting period duration is either `month` or `week`.
 - The reporting period start date is the first date of the reporting period in ISO 8601 basic date format.
-For example, `20180301` is the first of March, 2018.
+For example, `20200101` is the first of March, 2018.
 - The timestamp is a UTC date and time in ISO 8601 basic date/time format.
-For example, `20180314T190400Z` is March 14, 2018 at 19:04 (i.e., 7:04PM) in UTC, or the same date at 3:04PM in US Eastern time.
+For example, `20200114T190400Z` is January 14, 2020 at 19:04 (i.e., 7:04PM) in UTC, or the same date at 3:04PM in US Eastern time.
 - The patient roster specification version is the version number of this document, preceded by `v`.
-For example, `v1` indicates that the file conforms to version 1 of the patient roster specification.
+For example, `v2` indicates that the file conforms to version 2 of the patient roster specification.

 Putting those together, the file name would be:

- `ACO_month_20180301_20180314T190400Z_v1.csv`
+ `ACO_month_20200101_20200114T190400Z_v2.csv`

 Together, the reporting period duration and start date indicate that the patients listed in the file are members of the roster for that period.
-In our example above, each patient in the file would be considered a member of the `ACO` roster for the entire month of March 2018.
+In our example above, each patient in the file would be considered a member of the `ACO` roster for the entire month of January 2020.

 ## Headers